KnowThePepper

 What is Bhut Jolokia White?

 In the Assam and Nagaland regions of northeastern India, the ghost pepper has been part of daily cooking and cultural ritual for centuries.
 The white variant is a natural color morph - same C. chinense genetics, same blistering heat, different pigmentation.
-At 800,000–1,000,000 SHU, it sits firmly in super-hot territory alongside some of the most punishing peppers on the planet.
+At 800,000–1,000,000 SHU, it sits firmly in the super-hot pepper tier alongside some of the most punishing peppers on the planet.

 The pods are unmistakable: elongated, deeply wrinkled, and creamy ivory to pale yellow at full maturity.
 That pale exterior contains the same capsaicin load that made the original ghost pepper's record-setting heat characteristics famous when it briefly held the world record in 2007.
 The burn builds slowly, then overwhelms.